 Hardware.
 Our goal was to support a range of hunting methods.
-The See It site is accessible from any Internet-enabled mobile device, but works best on smartphones.
+The See It site can be accessed from any mobile device with Internet access, but works best on smartphones.
 Players can also access the site via a computer and print images or frames of video clips and then hunt with only paper.
 They could also simply hunt by memory.

-3.1 Player Creation of Spots
+Player Creation of Spots

-One of the core elements to help facilitate See It's scalability is player creation of game elements.
+One of the core elements to help facilitate long-term growth of See It is player creation of game elements.
 Like Geocaching, players can create spots for others to find.
 See It was also designed such that spot creation could be quite flexible.
 By flexible, we mean that it would be possible for players to create a variety of different spots in order to have a large number of different play experiences.
-This in turn would hopefully cause the game to grow to include large volumes of content and players.

 To create a spot, players hide a container, capture media as clues for finding it, and post this information to the See It web site.
 Game administrators review the web pages for new spots to ensure they meet the game's rules.
 This involves looking at an online map to ensure the location is reasonably safe for game play and verifying that the media is suitable for public viewing (e.g., no pornography, bullying, or violence).

 There are no rules as to what the physical containers can look like (as long as they contain a paper logbook).
 This means that spots can be easily created or one could go to great efforts to construct elaborate containers and media items describing the location.
 Spots do have to conform to one of several media types, which were designed to provide a degree of structure while still being flexible.